Employer Designation

 Building Welcoming Workplaces Training (Intercultural Competency Training) / Créer un environnement de travail accueillant (formation en matière de compétences interculturelles)

-It is important for employers to understand that completing the IRCC training does not engendered eligibility, it simply means that employers have completed one aspect of the designation process.
+It is important for employers to understand that completing the IRCC training does not engender eligibility, it simply means that employers have completed one aspect of the designation process.

 Step 2 – Contact RCIP